FAQ - Helium Network

 Helium is a global, distributed network of Hotspots that create public, long-range wireless coverage for Internet of Things (IoT) devices.
-Hotspots mine and are rewarded in HNT, the native cryptocurrency of the Helium blockchain.
-The Helium blockchain is an open source, public blockchain that incentivizes the creation of physical, decentralized wireless networks.
+Hotspots mine and are rewarded in IOT, a cryptocurrency now on the Solana blockchain.

-Today, the Helium blockchain, and its hundreds of thousands of Hotspots deployed by a global community, provide access to the largest decentralized wireless network in the world.
+Today, the Helium ecosystem, and its hundreds of thousands of Hotspots deployed by a global community, provide access to the largest decentralized wireless network in the world.
 Here’s a helpful introduction video.